 Indian Meal Moths in San Angelo

-The Indian meal moth is a global pest and received its common name because it feeds on the meal made from Indian corn or maize.
-The Indian meal moth is easy to identify due to its characteristic wing pattern where the rear half of the wings is distinctly copper or bronze-colored.
-These moths are general feeders upon grain and grain products, dried fruits, seeds, graham crackers, nuts, powdered milk chocolate, and candies.
-Home infestations can be traced back to nearly any food source but commonly originate in dried pet food or birdseed.
+The Indian meal moth is a worldwide pest, named for its consumption of Indian corn or maize meal.
+Its distinct wing pattern sets it apart, with the rear half of the wings displaying a noticeable copper or bronze hue.
+These moths are general feeders, consuming grains, grain products, dried fruits, seeds, graham crackers, nuts, powdered milk, chocolate, and candies.
+Infestations at home can originate from almost any food source, often starting with dried pet food or birdseed.

 Indian Meal Moth Habitat

 The Indian meal moth is the prevalent moth infesting food in homes, grocery stores, and areas with stored pet food.
 Adult moths do not consume, while their larvae continuously feed on grains, enveloping the food in extensive silk webbing.
 It favors coarser flours, making it a frequent inhabitant of whole wheat, graham flour, and cornmeal packages.
 Nuts, particularly those stored by squirrels in attics and chimneys, are also a typical breeding ground.